kitnato/neverquest/README.md

 When reaching a certain power level, the character can retire.
 This restarts the quest from stage 0 with power level 0, no skills and masteries at rank 0, however all hired caravan crew are retained.
 A [trait](#traits) can be also chosen that confers a permanent bonus.

-#### Shards

-Shards are an item that have no weight and can be applied to weapons.
-They are dropped by [bosses](#bosses), one at stage 10 and one more for each encounter after that (resulting in e.g. four shards being dropped by a stage 25 boss).

-When applying the first shard, the weapon gains 1.93% of its damage as extra elemental damage of that type.
-Every subsequent shard of the same type doubles that damage.
-Up to 7 shards can be applied to a weapon, regardless of type.
-This results in an up to 100% elemental damage increase if all shards are of the same type.
-Once applied, shards are consumed and cannot be removed or moved to another weapon.

-The shard types are the following, associated with their corresponding [elemental](#elemental-damage) type:

-- Frozen (ice)
-- Incendiary (fire)
-- Lightning (electric)
-- Toxic (poison)

 #### Traits

 Traits are permanent passive abilities acquired upon [retiring](#retirement) for all subsequent new quests.